-After cloakroom ideas for a downstairs or en-suite loo?
+Make more of a compact cloakroom or en-suite loo with our smart downstairs toilet ideas.
 A cloakroom is just the place to experiment with a new style you might not be confident enough to try in a bigger room.

 1. Make a strong statement on the floor

 Ever wanted to really express your decorating self but lacked the confidence to totally commit?
 This small space is the perfect place to try something more daring.
 Here’s your chance to be brave and experiment with styles and colours you might usually shy away from.
 When the space is verging on the small side, we recommend adding interesting to the floor instead of the walls to avoid making it feel too enclosing.

 2. Keep it classic in a downstairs toilet

 A tongue-and-groove wall panelling idea visually frames this stylish cloakroom and the handy shelf at the top acts as a mantelpiece to a host a selection of glass vases.
 The eau-de-nil colour is a relaxing choice and works beautifully with the period tiling in the compact space.

 Look for smart solutions to save space in a very limited cloakroom.
 Utilise a corner sink to free up valuable space to move around in.
 This downstairs idea is especially effective if your door opens directly onto the sink – the smaller the design, the less restrictive it feels.
 Seek a corner storage unit to sit beneath the sink to save further space.

 If starting your cloakroom design from scratch consider building bespoke storage to make it feel less imposing.
 A recessed cubby hole helps to emerge the storage into the wall, making it more streamlined.
 Adding lights above helps to create the perfect spot to display bathroom essentials which enhance the scheme, such as house plants, scented candles and luxury products.